 - Give the plant a generous watering.
 A gallon should be sufficient.

 - Continue to water every few days if it's summer and weather conditions are very dry.

 - Trees can also dry out in prolonged cold or dry conditions when the humidity is low and it is windy.
-Snow prevents water penetrating to the roots, so watering may be necessary.
+Snow prevents water from penetrating the roots, so watering may be necessary.

 © 2013 Eugene Brennan